 5. Build your brand.

-Once you’ve taken care of the business planning and built a website, it’s time to focus on your brand and let the world know who you are.
+Once you’ve taken care of the business planning and built a website, it’s time to focus on telling the world who you are.

-Be a social media guru: In addition to writing original content for your website, social media is now essential for reaching and connecting with customers.
-While use of paid social advertising is limited due to restrictions on terms like cannabis, weed, marijuana, and lack of distinction between CBD-only and marijuana-based products because of federal laws, you can still build a strong organic social following of customers and fans.
-A robust social media strategy will help build your brand, promote it and grow your customer base.
-Posting product photos and special promotions will encourage new visitors to try and returning customers to repeat purchases.
-Be sure to engage with and respond to followers as they connect with you.
-This creates a strong B2C bond.
+- Be a social media guru.
+In addition to writing original content for your website, social media is essential for connecting with customers.
+While the use of paid social advertising is limited due to restrictions on terms like cannabis, weed, and marijuana, you can advertise your CBD products on three alternative ad networks: Mantis, Traffic Roots, and Ad Loop.
+And on Facebook, you can advertise your brand’s business page if it focuses only on education and advocacy.
+Meanwhile, there are many ways to build a strong organic social following.
+Posting product photos and special promotions will encourage new visitors to make a first purchase and returning customers to repeat previous ones.
+And be sure to respond to followers as they connect with you.
+This creates a robust bond with your new fans.

-Succeeding in any industry can be a challenge, but with a little bit of planning and lots of elbow grease, getting in on the ground floor of the Green Rush with CBD products can be both lucrative and low-risk.
-Use this as a starting guide to help you navigate this new found source of green.
-It will not only help build wealth, but it builds up an informed and well-educated CBD consumer population for the greater good and growth of the industry.
+Succeeding in any industry can be a challenge.
+But with a little bit of planning and lots of elbow grease, getting in on the ground floor of the Green Rush can be lucrative—and contribute to the greater growth of this new and exciting industry.